Privacy Policy

 5. Consent and Withdrawal of Consent

 The onboarding prompt lets you accept or decline the optional protection features.
-Accepting turns on Enhanced Protection and AI privacy protection by default.
-Declining leaves both disabled.
-You can change these choices later in the extension controls.
+Accepting turns on Enhanced Protection by default.
+Declining leaves it disabled.
+You can change this choice later in the extension controls.

 Withdrawal applies prospectively.
 If you turn off Enhanced Protection, future URL rule-tuning submissions stop.
-If you turn off AI privacy protection, future supported AI chat capture processing stops.
 Local extension settings may remain in the browser until you clear extension data, reset the browser profile, or uninstall the extension.

 There can be a short operational delay between changing a setting and every open tab observing the new state, because browser extensions communicate across a service worker, popup, content scripts, and active tabs.
 The intended behavior is that future processing stops after the changed setting is saved and the relevant extension context receives the updated state.